 On the right, you can see the control that has “洗浄強さ” written on it.
 You can adjust the strength of the water that comes from “ビデ” or ”おしり” with it.

 On the second row, you can see a square button, that is the power button.
 On the left, “洗浄位置” means washing position.
 If you press “前” the water sprayer will move forward, and if you press “後” it will move backward.

 On its left “マッサージ” is the massage button, if you press it, the sprayer will move back and forth.
 On the left, “ターボ消臭”, is a button that turns on the turbo deodorizer.

 On the third row, the most right button, “便座温度”, allows you to adjust the temperature of the seat.
 When it comes to winter, having a warm toilet seat is just amazing.
 On its left, “温水温度”, allows you to adjust the temperature of the water.
 And you can see your setting on the display.
 On the left, there are two buttons, “節電” is eco-mode, and “ノズルそうじ” is a button that let you clean the water sprayer.

-One touchpoint that most of you will encounter throughout your trip is probably public toilet.
-In order to cater the needs of foreign tourist, more and more toilets offer guides in different languages!
+One point that most of you will encounter throughout your trip is probably a public toilet.
+In order to cater to the needs of foreign tourists, more and more toilets offer guides in different languages!

 Just from a toilet, you can see how Japanese people are delicate towards their lifestyle and products.
-If you come to Japan, you have to try to use an electric toilet seat.
+If you come to Japan, you have to try using an electric toilet seat.
 It will change your life!